 The visuals are colourful and A-1 Pictures’ animation is consistently high quality.
 The action sequences are fluid and very well detailed.
 There are many visual gags, all of which are intended to be quite obvious.
 The aforementioned monkeys are one such example of this.
 Character designs are a mixed bag, however.
 Asuta’s design is stock standard for a male lead in a comedy series, but the outfits of each of the characters are quite imaginative and help to make each character unique and easily distinguishable.
 Unfortunately, there are some perverted scenes throughout the 12 episodes of the television season.
 The shower scenes and bath scenes are clean for the most part, but Kate’s body is sexualised during a scene in which Asuta is carefully avoiding looking at her naked body when they end up in the same hot spring together.
 The aforementioned tentacle molestation scene is uncomfortable despite going out of its way to be ridiculous and to make sure that the viewers know that it is, but the series is at its most disturbing when Professor Um is naked and restrained with chains when she is kidnapped by White Light.

 Tatsuya Kato’s light orchestral music effectively adds to the surreal feel that is present right from the beginning of the series, and it draws attention to the fact that everything going on in Asuta’s life is perfectly ordinary for members of the Zvezda organisation.
 Kato’s music also does an excellent job at evoking a sense of anxiety, a theme which becomes more and more prominent as the series progresses.
 Both the opening theme song and ending theme song are significantly better than the usual pop songs featured in anime series.
 Even when things are getting dire for the ‘protagonists’, the songs never feel out of place at the beginning or end of the episodes and are a lot of fun to listen to.
 The voice acting is great as well, although there are no voice roles that particularly stand out.
-The subtitle translation is mostly high quality, but there are a few instances where the dialogue disregards English grammar rules and uses Western phrases which are not suitable as translations of Japanese dialogue.
-It is not clear why, but the opening and ending songs only receive subtitle translations in the extras menu.
+The translation is mostly fine, but there are a few instances where the subtitles disregard English grammar rules and use Western phrases that are not suitable as translations of the Japanese dialogue.
+It is not clear why, but the opening and ending songs are only subtitled in the extras menu.

 This release features the textless opening and ending animation, the preview for the OVA episode, the OVA itself and trailers and commercials for the series.
-OVA episodes can sometimes be relatively pointless, but this one provides character development for Roboko, a welcome surprise.
-It unfortunately does not explore what happened between when Hoshimiya conquered West Udogawa and when she eventually conquered the whole world, but it is well worth watching for anyone who enjoyed the television series and its characters.
+OVA episodes can sometimes be relatively pointless, but this one provides character development for Roboko, which was a welcome surprise.
+It unfortunately does not explore what happened in the period of time between when Hoshimiya conquered West Udogawa and when she eventually conquered the whole world, but it is well worth watching for anyone who enjoyed the television series and its characters.

 World Conquest Zvezda Plot is a memorable series that stands out despite its use of overused tropes and character archetypes.
 It is original, unique and often just downright bizarre.
-It simultaneously manages to be impossible to be taken seriously and yet consistently engaging and entertaining.
+It simultaneously manages to be impossible to take seriously and while being consistently engaging and entertaining.
 Few concepts are as well executed as this one is, and few depict a group of people in which there are more capable female fighters than male fighters.
 Besides, seeing the ‘villains’ win is a lot of fun.